Portugal in the Junior Eurovision Song Contest 2022: Artist selection

-Portuguese broadcaster RTP once again used the format The Voice Kids to select its representative for the Junior Eurovision Song Contest.
+RTP once again used the format The Voice Kids to select its representative for the Junior Eurovision Song Contest.
 Due to the fact that the age range to participate in the show differs from the Junior Eurovision participation age range, the winner wasn't automatically confirmed to be the Portuguese representative in the contest.
 In the final, held on 31 July 2022, Maria Gil emerged as the winner of the season, marking Fernando Daniel's second consecutive win as a coach.
 However, Gil could not represent Portugal due to being over the age limit at the time of the contest in Yerevan.
 On 10 August, RTP confirmed that one of the runners-up, Nicolas Alves, was selected to represent Portugal, as he received the second biggest number of votes to win the competition.

 At Junior Eurovision

 After the opening ceremony, which took place on 5 December 2022, it was announced that Portugal would perform thirteenth on 11 December 2022, following United Kingdom and preceding Serbia.